Three times a week, we do our podcast, Verdict with Ted Cruz.

 I thought about this the other day for three decades, 30 years.

-And um actually had a case in front of Judge Gorsuch, who I am very hopeful will soon be Justice Gorsuch of the United States Supreme Court.
+And actually, had a case in front of Judge Gorsuch, who I am very hopeful will soon be Justice Gorsuch of the United States Supreme Court.

 We had a case involving a Ten Commandments display out of Utah.

-That case ended up at what's called an on bank proceeding.
+That case ended up at what's called an en banc proceeding.

-He, although we lost in the district court, uh won in the district court, lost in the Court of Appeals, we won unanimously at the Supreme Court.
+He, although we lost in the district court, won in the district court, lost in the Court of Appeals, we won unanimously at the Supreme Court, 9-0 in our favor.

 Judge Gorsuch joined an opinion by Judge McConnell, which really served as the basis of our religious liberty claim and our free speech claim.

-We'll have be back to a full compliment of nine justices.
+We'll be back to a full complement of nine justices.

-I've had the experience, by the way, of having eight justice members, eight justices at the Supreme Court, and have had a re-argue of cases before.
+I've had the experience, by the way, of having eight justice members, eight justices at the Supreme Court, and have had to re-argue cases before.

-It's not fun for the lawyer, I'll tell you that, uh, someone that does it.
+It's not fun for the lawyer, I'll tell you that, someone that does it.

-I also host a radio broadcast at noon on noon Eastern time called the Jay Seculo Show.
+I also host a radio broadcast on noon Eastern Time called the Jay Seculo Show.

-I'm gonna go ahead and take some calls.
+I'm going to go ahead and take some calls.

 Paula, welcome to the Sean Hannity Show.